 The other factor is how much does that cost?

-We have a teenage daughter who is rather free and easy using products, so they disappear quickly.
+We have a teenage daughter who is rather liberal using products, so they disappear quickly.
 If it works out hugely expensive, then that has a factor too.

 We just wanted to have the least impact, from toxic chemicals on our family and home.

 I took one example of a shampoo which is a popular brand –

 Then I have added an example of what is in it , at the bottom of this blog.

 To give you some idea of just how many chemicals, can be in a shampoo, which was being sold as no parabens and colourants.

 It can read a bit like a pharmaceutical list,as it is quite long.

 Also this is just ONE product , a shampoo , to list the conditioner , toothpaste, deodorant ,face cream, shower gel, cosmetics and other hair products, all these chemicals are being mixed up like a big toxic soup on our bodies.
 The average woman puts 515 Synthetic chemicals on her body everyday .